mstoodle/jcon2024_workshop/Workshop_SharedCache/Section_5/README.md

 	up, assuming that Semeru Runtimes reputation for fast startup is probably exaggerated or undeserved?

-9. I'm afraid you've been set up.
+8. I'm afraid you've been set up.
 Let's consider how the shared cache technology works.
 In order to have fast startup time, you need a cache to help you go faster.
-That means uou need to do one "cold" run to populate the cache with classes and compiled code.
+That means you need to do one "cold" run to populate the cache with classes and compiled code.
 This "cold" run is expected to run more slowly because its purpose is to generate a high quality cache that will enable subsequent "warm" runs to start as quickly as possible.
-In fact, the OpenJ9 JVM employs very different compilation heuristics in this cold run compared to even a normal run that doesn't use the shared classes cache, and that's why the start time you saw in Step 8 was even longer than the times we measured in the previous section when we weren't using the shared classes cache.
+In fact, the Eclipse OpenJ9 JVM employs very different compilation heuristics in this cold run compared to even a normal run that doesn't use the shared classes cache, and that's why the start time you saw in Step 6 was even longer than the times we measured in the previous section when we weren't using the shared classes cache.

-SO what happened in Step 1 is that all we did in the Dockerfile.tomcat_semeru.scc is to add the -Xshareclasses option.
-There is no cache in the container so the starting point for every run we did in steps 3 and 8 is to populate a new cache that's just going to be thrown away when the container stops (because by default results aren't persisted when a container runs) !
+So what happened in Step 1 is that all we did in the Dockerfile.tomcat_semeru.scc is to add the -Xshareclasses option.
+There is no cache in the container so the starting point for every run we did in steps 3 is to populate a new cache that's just going to be thrown away when the container stops (because by default results aren't persisted when a container runs) !
-Basically, we turned every run into a "cold" run that intentionally starts more slowly so that it builds a high quality cache.
+Basically, we turned every run into a "cold" run that starts more slowly by design so that it builds a high quality cache.

-So how do we fix it?
-Rather than just turning on -Xshareclases, we need to actually start the server inside the build step to create a prepopulated cache.
+How do we fix it?
+Rather than just turning on -Xshareclases when we run the server, we need to actually start the server inside the build step to create a prepopulated cache.
 Once the cache is created in the build step, it will be present every time the container is run and every one of those runs will be a "warm" run that will start faster.
-To populate the cache with tomcat, we can start the server, sleep for a while until we're sure the server is started, then stop the server.
+To populate the cache with tomcat, we can start the tomcat server, sleep for a while until we're sure the server is started, then stop the server.
 You can see this at the end of Dockerfile.tomcat_semeru.prepop_scc .
 Let's build that container now:

 	$ podman build --network=host -f Dockerfile.tomcat_semeru.prepop_scc -t tomcat_semeru.prepop_scc .

-If you pay attention, you'll see one more thing that's done at the very end of Dockerfile.tomcat_semeru.prepop_scc : we added a "readonly" suboption to -Xshareclasses.
+If you pay very close attention, you'll see one more thing that's done at the very end of Dockerfile.tomcat_semeru.prepop_scc : we added a "readonly" suboption to -Xshareclasses.
-Since nothing written into the cache in a "warm" run will be saved by the container, there is no point adding any other classes or compiled code after the build step.
-By updating the option to include "readonly" accesses to the cache do not need synchronization and all the code paths that focus on adding to the cache will be disabled.
+Since nothing written into the cache in a "warm" run will be saved by the container anyway, there is no point adding any other classes or compiled code after the build step.
+By updating the option to include "readonly", all accesses to the cache do not need synchronization and all the code paths that focus on adding to the cache will be disabled.
 The end result will be faster startup!